 No trailer meets has all of my wants.
 The Bigfoot 2500 series trailer and the Oliver Elite II come closest.
 The Bigfoot has everything except it is not purchased from the manufacturer.
 The Oliver has everything except the dry bath or the real mattress.
 However, one of the 2017 upgrades is a composting toilet, lessening the need for a dry bath.

 But here’s the rub (and why the decision isn’t as easy as the matrix might lead you to believe), the Bigfoot and the Oliver are triple the price of the Casita and double the prices of the Escape and the Scamp.
 In other words, that old adage holds true: you get what you pay for.
 I’d like to say money isn’t a consideration but it is, which is why the decision remains difficult for me.

-In the next Logistics post, I’ll detail more about each of the five trailer manufacturers and one model of each manufacturer that I’m most interested.
+In a future post, I’ll detail more about each of the five trailer manufacturers and one model of each manufacturer that I’m most interested.
+(Those can be found HERE, HERE and HERE.)
 In other words, I’ll be down to my final five (or less).
 And, I’ll be a month closer to a decision.
 At some point, I hope the decision will be clear because, right now, it continues to feel like an impossible task.